goldbergyoni/nodebestpractices/sections/testingandquality/test-five-outcomes.md

 • A new state - after invoking an action, some data is probably modified.
 For example, when updating a user, it may be that the new data was not saved.
 Commonly and mistakenly, testers check only the response and not whether the data is updated correctly.
 Testing data and databases raises multiple interesting challenges that are greatly covered below in the 📗 section 'Dealing with data'.

-• External calls - After invoking an action, the app might call an external component via HTTP or any other transport.
+• External calls - after invoking an action, the app might call an external component via HTTP or any other transport.
 For example, a call to send SMS, email or charge a credit card.
-Anything that goes outside and might affect the user - Should be tested.
-Testing integrations is a broad topic which is discussed in the 📗 section 'Testing integrations' below
+Anything that goes outside and might affect the user - should be tested.
+Testing integrations is a broad topic which is discussed in the 📗 section 'Testing integrations' below.

 • Message queues - The outcome of a flow might be a message in a queue.
 In our example application, once a new order was saved the app puts a message in some MQ product.
 Now other components can consume this message and continue the flow.
 This is very similar to testing integrations only working with message queues is different technically and tricky.
 The 📗 section 'Message Queues' below delve into this topic